Element-Research/rnn/README.md

 Miscellaneous modules and criterions :
  * [MaskZero](#rnn.MaskZero) : zeroes the `output` and `gradOutput` rows of the decorated module for commensurate `input` rows which are tensors of zeros.
+ * [TrimZero](#rnn.TrimZero) : More computationally efficient than `MaskZero` when input length is variable to avoid calculating zero vectors while doing forward/backward.
  * [LookupTableMaskZero](#rnn.LookupTableMaskZero) : extends `nn.LookupTable` to support zero indexes for padding.
 Zero indexes are forwarded as tensors of zeros.
  * [MaskZeroCriterion](#rnn.MaskZeroCriterion) : zeros the `gradInput` and `err` rows of the decorated criterion for commensurate `input` rows which are tensors of zeros